top of page

 Hepburn Shire Council recognises the Dja Dja Wurrung as the traditional owners of the land upon which the trails are constructed.

-Together, Hepburn Shire Council and DJARRA, are proud to name the network of mountain bike trails in Creswick “Djuwang Baring” which means 'long track’ in the Dja Dja Wurrung language.
+Together, Hepburn Shire Council and DJAARRA - the organisation that represents and serves Dja Dja Wurrung People – are proud to name the network of mountain bike trails in Creswick “Djuwang Baring” which means 'long track’ in the Dja Dja Wurrung language.”

 Djuwang Baring